vivekgsheth/Library-Mgmt-System/README.md

 ###### Global.asax :
 allows you to write code that runs in response to application level events, such as Application_BeginRequest, application_start, application_error, session_start, session_end etc.

+## Routing

+Route defines the URL pattern and handler information.
+All the configured routes of an application stored in RouteTable and will be used by Routing engine to determine appropriate handler class or file for an incoming request

+ the route is configured using the MapRoute() extension method of RouteCollection, where name is "Default", url pattern is "{controller}/{action}/{id}" and defaults parameter for controller, action method and id parameter.
+Defaults specifies which controller, action method or value of id parameter should be used if they do not exist in the incoming request URL.

+  the route is configured using the MapRoute() extension method of RouteCollection, where name is "Default", url pattern is "{controller}/{action}/{id}" and defaults parameter for controller, action method and id parameter.
+Defaults specifies which controller, action method or value of id parameter should be used if they do not exist in the incoming request URL.

+  After configuring all the routes in RouteConfig class, you need to register it in the Application_Start() event in the Global.asax.
+So that it includes all your routes into RouteTable.